Making Tablets - The Right Tools for the jobPrint

 - The nature of the tablet configuration, particularly if it includes potentially abrasive or corrosive compounds

 You can find out more about the tablet press tooling that we offer by messaging us through our contact page.

 These are just some examples of questions to ask.
-Not asking questions would eventually lead to possible problems in the future.
-One company produces a multivitamin tablet shaped like an elongated ball giving an appearance of two capsules together.
-The company encountered several problems in the production due to the poor design and cost the company money with the tooling equipment.
-The company redesigned their product, consulted a tooling vendor for suggestions and came up with a flatter tablet design.
-The flatter the cup the more compression force one gets resulting to faster and easier tablet process.
+Not asking questions can have serious repercussions, and we have good examples of where wrong decisions have been taken because issues were not discussed at the outset with tooling vendors.
+In one case, a company produced a multivitamin tablet shaped like an elongated ball giving the appearance of two capsules together.
+The company encountered several problems in the production due to the poor design with significant costly changes to the tooling equipment.
+The company redesigned their product after consulting a tooling vendor for suggestions and came up with a flatter tablet design.
+The flatter the cup the more compression force can be given resulting in a faster and easier tablet process.

 Another company who wanted to create a triple strength formula tablet consulted the tooling vendor for the tooling required.
-After several modifications, the company came up with a smaller tablet design and still with the same formulation.
-In certain instances where pharmaceutical companies want their design, tooling vendors can tell them the repercussions involved with creating a tooling equipment that would produce their design including possibility of lack of response from the public and potential problems with the tooling equipment.
+After several modifications, the company came up with a smaller tablet design but still with the same formulation.

 Simple or Complex?

-- Provide detailed information about the tablet (quote form)
+- Detailed information about the tablet (quote form)

 - Limitations with the tablet’s design